 Then, we discovered the beauty and simplicity of Branch Basics.
 Branch Basics sells a plant & mineral based, biodegradable, and preservative free cleaning concentrate that actually gets your house sparkling clean!
 Branch has a complete guide to using the concentrate by diluting it different amounts for every cleaning need under the sun.
 The best part is, the starter kit comes with bottles for each of your most common cleaning needs – bathroom, all-purpose, hand-wash, and glass cleaner.
 You can also add in their Oxygen Boost powder, which we love to use for stain removal and cleaning toilets.

-A $49 bottle of the concentrate easily lasts our family six-months.
+A $49 bottle of the concentrate easily lasts our family nine-months.
 We spend way less on cleaning supplies now than we used to and if we run out of a product, we can quickly make more with another splash of concentrate!
 And the best part?
 You can keep reusing the plastic bottles that come with the starter kit!
 Daddy Fish loves this as it means way less plastic that ends up in our oceans!

 Click here to buy your Branch Basics starter kit and ditch all your household cleaning chemicals here!